Air Conditioner and Heat Pump Noises: A Complete Guide

 It’s important to note that, while they may offer a couple of theories on the source of the noise, this isn’t something that can ever be accurately diagnosed over the phone.
 There are simply too many moving parts in an HVAC system to be able to isolate a problem issue without inspecting it directly.

-The good news is, these questions are still important, because it can reduce the time needed to identify an issue.
+The good news is, these questions are still important, because they can reduce the time needed to identify an issue.
 Questions like the age of your system can also inform what the next steps should be.
 For example, if your air conditioner is 20 years old, parts may be harder to come by, or a repair may simply cost more than it’s worth.
 A conversation about replacing the unit entirely is probably warranted.

 Conversely, that same issue in a 3-year-old system is probably worth repairing.